gunakkoc/HiPeristaltic/README.md

 	- Both UART and USB are supported.
 Defaults to UART, switches to USB connection automatically if detected and until reboot.
 2. For Arduino platform: tested with Arduino Uno Rev3(ATmega328P) and Arduino Mega 2560 (ATmega2560)
 	- Can be compiled with other Arduino compatible platforms such as `stm32duino`
-	- Can not be directly connected to Rasberry Pi models over UART.
+	- Can not be directly connected to Raspberry Pi models over UART.
 3. Raspberry Pi Pico, tested with Raspberry Pi Pico (RP2040) and Raspberry Pi Pico 2 (RP2350)
-	- Can be connected Rasberry Pi models over UART.
+	- Can be connected Raspberry Pi models over UART.

 The GPIO pins needs to be adjusted for the specific case.